DateJune 9, 2017

 - Look forward to meetings and other opportunities to work as a group.

 “Teams with high levels of trust add to the bottom line.”

 In the Speed of Trust, Stephen Covey explains that trust can be rebuilt and is essential to create highly effective teams.
 There is a financial aspect of trust that can be a Tax or provide a Dividend.
 A lack of trust can tax your profits as people hold up progress due to bureaucracy and politics, by doing the same things twice because of a lack of communication, or not doing things at all.

 If we have trust for each other we see a dividend of accelerated growth because people are working together to find new ideas and better ways to get things done.
 Our teams perform better and enjoy working together and we are making more profit.
 Look at this list below and see how this is affecting your team and your bottom line.

 How much your team trusts each other will determine how successful your company will ever be in reaching your goals.
 Trust can be re-built and you can lead the effort by living in such a way that your team wants to trust you and each other.

-Join us on May 7 at our next CEO Learning Session at the Westin Galleria as I present “How To Build Trust.”
+Join us on October 18 at our CEO Learning Session in Dallas as I present “How To Build Trust.”
 Click here to sign up.

 If you want more information fill out the form below and we’ll contact you.